Revised 7/8/2020 based on new guidance from OCDEL

 Drop-Off and Pick-Up:

 · Small groups should take turns with drop-off and pick-up times.
 This will help with social distancing outside the facility or in front of the facility.
 Drop-offs and pick-up should take place outside or at the entrance or vestibule of the facility.
 Avoid having parents enter the building.

 · Children will wash hands upon arrival before entering their classrooms.

 · Families should have the same adult drop off and pick up the child each day.

 · Parents should use their own pen when signing in.

 At pick-up time if we are in the building we ask that you ring the bell and wait outside and we will bring your child and their belongings to you.
 If we are outside playing we will have their belongings outside with us for pick-up so that you may leave from the playground.

 Health Screening at Entry for Staff and Children:

 The parent or guardian/staff should take the child’s/their temperature daily before coming to the facility.
 Check for signs of being sick for all staff and children at entry each day.

-· A fever of 100.4°F or higher or a sense of having a fever?
+· A fever of 99.5°F or higher or a sense of having a fever?

 · A cough that you cannot connect to another health problem?